 (A) Administrative Fees

-The party initiating the mediation or arbitration shall pay an initial administrative fee in the amount of \$400 to the AAA.
-The initial administrative fee is due and payable in full at the time of filing.
-No refund of the AAA's portion of the initial fee is made when a matter is withdrawn or settled after the filing of a Demand for Arbitration.
+The party initiating the mediation or arbitration shall pay an initial administrative fee in the amount of \$500.00 to the AAA.
+The initial \$500.00 administrative fee is due and payable in full at the time of filing.